reactjs/react.dev/content/tutorial/tutorial.md

       null, null, null,
     ]
   },
+  // After second move
+  {
+    squares: [
+      null, null, null,
+      null, 'X', null,
+      null, null, 'O',
+    ]
+  },
   // ...
 ]
 ```

-We'll want a top-level Game component to be responsible for displaying the game's history and we can achieve this by moving the state from the Board component to the Game component.
-Moving the state into the Game component allows us to store all of the game's data at the top-level of our component tree; this includes the `history`.
+Now we need to decide which component should own the `history` state.

+### Lifting State Up, Again

+We'll want the top-level Game component to display a list of past moves.
+It will need access to the `history` to do that, so we will place the `history` state in the top-level Game component.

+Placing the `history` state into the Game component lets us remove the `squares` state from its child Board component.
+Just like we ["lifted state up"](#lifting-state-up) from the Square component into the Board component, we will now lift it up from the Board into the top-level Game component.

 First, we'll set up the initial state for the Game component within its constructor: